|The Olympic Peninsula & National Park - August 2009|

 Kalaloch - Close By the Sea

 In the photo above upper left: My life's just a walk on the beach!
 Red rain jackets looked so good in photos from our previous trips I had to get one of my own.
 Upper right: Forests populated the larger rock formations off the coast of Second Beach.
 The sea's always fascinated me.
 These sights only strengthen the connection.
-Lower right: We hiked to the end of the Hoh River where it empties into the Pacific.
+Lower right: In the Ho River Forest we hiked to the end of the Hoh River where it empties into the Pacific.
 Bottom center: East Coast driftwood is so much kindling compared to that along these beaches.
 Years of logging and storms created this heap of giants' pick-up-sticks.
 At high tide these logs can crush the careless beachcomber.
 Bottom left: Jonathan Livingston Seagull perhaps?
 This one shunned his fellows company becoming lord of all he surveyed.

 Into The Woods (With Apologies to Stephen Sondheim)